makerdao/community/governance/polls/MIP10c9-SP8 - Whitelist DDEX on BTCUSD Oracle - September 21, 2020.md

    1: Yes
    2: No
 ---
-# MIP10c9-SP8 Governance Poll to Whitelist DDEX on BTCUSD Medianizer Oracle - September 21, 2020
+# Whitelist DDEX on BTCUSD Medianizer Oracle (MIP10c9-SP8)- September 21, 2020

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Oracle Domain Team.
 The community can vote in this poll to express support or opposition to appending DDEX to the BTCUSD Medianizer Oracle whitelist to read price data.